Reforming Research Assessment

 Panelists:

-- Professor Gemma Modinos from King's College
+- Prof. Gemma Modinos, King's College

 (This session will be live streamed)